-a.
+- a.
 Main unit gatewell drawdown will be measured a minimum of once per week.
-Remove debris from forebay and trashracks as required to maintain less than 1.5' of total drawdown in gatewells.
+Remove debris from forebay and trashracks as required to maintain less than 1.5' of total drawdown in gatewells. - b.

-b.
 A slight oily sheen is commonly found in many gatewells.
 This may come from sources such as lubricated lifting beams, etc. When unusual accumulations of oil (e.g., oil slick) occur in gate slots, they will be removed within 24 hours.
 Appropriate procedures to remove fish during this situation will be determined in coordination with FPOM.
-Regardless of unit operating status, oil accumulations will be dealt with promptly.
+Regardless of unit operating status, oil accumulations will be dealt with promptly. - c.

-c.
 Reinstall or repair avian predator control lines as soon as possible following significant damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
-Implement other avian abatement measures as necessary from April through August only. d.
-Open ice and trash sluiceway (ITS) chain gates.
-Open chain gate 1C, 3C and 6C to 71.5' msl.
-If maintaining 2.5 feet of chain gate submergence with adjustments occurring as often as every four hours is desired by an outside agency prior to completion of the planned gate automation installation, the Project suggests a request of a soft constraint on the forebay level with a System Operational Request (SOR) to RCC, who will subsequently issue a teletype directing this operation to the Project, if approved.
+Implement other avian abatement measures as necessary from April through August only. - d.
+Set chain gate 1A at 71' msl and 1B at 73' msl.
+Ensure gates 3B, 6C, and 10B are operating according to Table BON-6.